pkailin/ASR/README.md

 # Implementing ASR on Botpress

 'speechToTextv1 is a chrome extension built that uses the Web Speech API to transcribe speech.
 The transcript will appear in a small textbox on the bottom right of the screen and in any textarea element.
-Since the botpress user input is a textarea element, the transcript will also appear in the user input area.
+Since the chatbot user input is a textarea element, the transcript will also appear in the user input area.

 # Using TTS FastPitch Model for Synthetic Voice Generation
 'fastPitch_finetuning.ipynb' uses the NSC Corpus to generate a synthetic voice model for each speaker.